hemanrobinson/hemanrobinson.github.io/README.md

 [This project demonstrates user interfaces for data visualization.](https://hemanrobinson.github.io/)

-I've spent my career developing user interfaces for data visualization.
+I've spent my career developing user interfaces and data visualizations.
 These ideas from past projects may help others.

 Click on any project below.
 For each, you'll find:
 * Working code under MIT license